Back on the Ranch – Mr Chorizo’s humble origins in the Sonoran Wasteland

 In general, though, I found school to be useless and depressing.

-Which, of course, is exactly what the economy needs people to do in their careers.
+Which, of course, is exactly what the economy needs people to do in their “careers”.
 Welcome to the Dilbertverse.

-Our teachers were constantly trying to horrify us about the realities of “the real world”.
+Starting in 6th grade, our teachers were constantly trying to horrify us about the realities of “the real world”.

 Having any sort of personality?
 That was out.